Film / F.I.S.T.

-- Fun with Acronyms: The Federation of InterState Truckers
+- Fun with Acronyms/Initialism Title: The Federation of InterState Truckers

-- He Who Fights Monsters: Over the course of the film, F.I.S.T. starts acting a lot like the Corrupt Corporate Executives form the beginning.
+- He Who Fights Monsters: Over the course of the film, F.I.S.T. starts acting a lot like the Corrupt Corporate Executives from the beginning.

 - Ironic Echo: Max Graham (the original president of F.I.S.T.) claims that Johnny is "going to sell out".
 Later on when it turns out that Max himself sold out, Johnny reminds him of what he said earlier.

 - Law Enforcement, Inc.: The "Law and Order League" are the personal thugs of Consolidated Trucking.

 - The Mafia: F.I.S.T. is forced to ally with the mob in order to counter Consolidated Trucking's "Law and Order League".
 This leads to unfortunate consequences later on.